cellbricks/cellbricks.github.io/artifact/index.md

 sudo sysctl -w net.mptcp.mptcp_enabled=0
 # 0 for off, 1 for on
 ```

-The goal is for a networked application to run between two machines in an environment where we
-may immediately cut the connection and reestablish after some delay associated with the SAP.
-In
-the setup, the wireguard VPN connects the two VMs, and the protocol is highly resilient to handovers,
-IP changes, and other interference in the network.
-This helps control for other factors that may
-otherwise affect application performance, which becomes even more important in the real world
-experiments.
-With a stable tunnel setup, a second, very lightweight tunnel in OVS creates a virtual
-switch attached on both VMs.
-Finally, the two docker containers, one on each VM, are spun up and
-attached to the OVS tunnel, meaning the two containers can communicate with each other.
-We may pick
-one VM to be the server and the other to be the client.

 When we simulate a handover in the CellBricks protocol, we drop the IP of the client docker container,
 wait for the associated latency from the SAP, and then establish a new IP on the client container.
 We